 Like I said, fuck it.

-Dom and Evelyn, who seemed to have been in the middle of some kind of tug-of-war with a red satin thingy, suddenly froze.
+Dom and Evelyn, who had been bickering and seemed to be embroiled in some sort of tug-of-war with a red satin skirt, suddenly froze.

 I couldn’t look at either of them.
 I just sat there, staring intently at my cuticles, waiting for the impending explosion.
 Dom was going to have a fit, of course.
 Things were going to thrown, glass about to be broken...
 The dormitory would be a mess after this.
-The poor house-eleves won’t know what hit them.
+The poor house-elves wouldn't know what hit them.

-After what seemed like two agonizing hours, I finally looked up, trying to gauge their expressions.
+After what seemed like ten agonizing hours, I finally looked up, trying to gauge their expressions.
 Evelyn’s perfectly arched eyebrows were raised in surprise, her minty green eyes bright and—dare I say it—looking a little impressed.
-Dom, on the other hand, was a blank slate.
-For a moment, her face looked clenched together, just a pile of dusty pieces that had been constructed into some sort of facade.
+Dom, on the other hand, was completely expressionless.
+For a moment, her face looked clenched together, just a pile of separate, blank parts that had been constructed into some sort of facade.

-My heart leaped in amazement as, just like that, Dom shrugged everything off like it was no big deal and went back to yanking on that red-satiny thing.
-Evelyn shrugged too and pulled back, and once again they were engaged in that same stupid little game of tug-of-war, grunting and hissing and cussing at each other, as if nothing had even happened.
+My heart leaped in amazement as, just like that, Dom shrugged everything off as if it were no big deal and went back to yanking on that red skirt.
+Evelyn shrugged too and pulled back, and once again they were engaged in that same stupid little game of tug-of-war, grunting and hissing and cussing at each other as if nothing had even happened.

 “What?”
 I said loudly over their endless stream of profanity, rising from the bed.
 “That’s it?”

-I stuck my hands to my hips and turned to my best friend, fixing her with a full out glare.
-I mean, was one single exclamation of surprise too muh to ask for?
-But she wouldn’t even look at me.
-She was too concentrated on that damn satiny thingy (incidentally, what was that?
-Was it a scarf?
-Was it a skirt?
-Like there was a difference...
-Dom’s hemlines were all so ridiculously short that it was impossible to distinguish one of her skirts from a handkerchief).
+I stuck my hands to my hips and turned to my best friend, fixing her with a full-on glare.
+I mean, was one single exclamation of surprise too much to ask for?

 Evelyn’s eyes flickered towards Dom as well, oddly curious, and for a moment we both stared at her.
 Waiting.
 I mean, it was no secret that Dominique Weasley had a temper—in fact, I had fully expected her to go all Real Housewives of Orange County on my ass.
 But here she was, as cool as a cucumber...
 She’d just found out that I’d snogged my archenemy—and her cousin—without even batting a lash.

 “You’re not going to say anything?”
-Evelyn said, finally letting go of the UFG (Unidentified Flimsy Garment).
-Dom stumbled backwards a bit, triumphantly clutching her prize.
+Evelyn said, finally letting go of the flimsy garment in her hands.
+Dom stumbled backwards a bit, as her arm raised to the sky, triumphantly waving her prize.

 “So you’re not mad?”
 I asked, voice high with incredulity.
-I knew I was pushing my luck here, and that I should just accept Dom’s blase attitude, seeing as I’d been expecting much worse, but I couldn’t let it go.
-It amazed me that Little Miss Drama Queen, the girl who practically went through a three-act, tragic play whenever she broke a nail, was acting... cool about this.
+I knew I was pushing my luck here, and that I should just accept Dom’s blasé attitude seeing as I’d been expecting much worse.
+But I couldn’t let it go.
+It amazed me that Little Miss Drama Queen, the girl who practically went through a three-act tragedy whenever she broke a nail, was acting... cool about this.

 “Mad?
 Why would I be mad?
 Fred owes me three galleons now!”

 “Three gall—Wait, what?”
-My mouth dropped open as, from next to me, Evelyn gave a soft bark of disbelieving laughter.
-“Are you telling me you guys bet on us?”
+My mouth dropped open as, from next to me, Evelyn guffawed.
+“Are you telling me you guys bet on this happening?”

-I grappled for words for a moment, looking between the two of them, trying to make sense of it all.
-Finally, I grabbed my best friend by the shoulders, turning her roughly so she could look me dead in the eye.
+There was a long moment as I grappled for words, looking between Dom and Evelyn, trying to make sense of it all.
+Finally, I grabbed my best friend by the shoulders, turning her roughly to me so I could look her dead in the eye.
 “Dom, I don’t think you understand.”

 “What’s there to understand?”
 She scoffed.
-“You guys snogged.
+“You guys smooched, I get three galleons, those dragon-hide boots on sale at Madam Malkin's are now finally mine.
 End of story.
 Now can we please get back to outfit-planning?”

 “Outfit-planning?
 How can you be thinking of outfit-planning at a time like this?”

-“Well, I for one am not going to the party looking like Drabby McGrannyPanties...
-I mean, Aidan’s gonna be there.
-And Potter...
-Don’t you wanna get dressed up for your man, Aggy?”
+“Well, I for one do not want to show up at this party looking like Drabby McGrannyPanties.
+I mean, Aidan’s going to be there.
+And Potter...!
+Don’t you want to get dressed up for your man, Aggy?”